 Keeping an eye on who’s coming and going in your WordPress site can be like watching a thrilling mystery unfold.
 You’re the detective, piecing together the clues to ensure that all users are legitimate and safeguarding your online haven from any would-be intruders.

 Monitoring user access is crucial for maintaining a secure website, especially when multiple people have varying degrees of administrative powers.
 User Notifications play an essential role in tracking activity within your site.
-By setting up alerts for events like failed login attempts or suspicious IP addresses trying to gain entry, you’ll stay one step ahead of potential threats.
+You’ll stay one step ahead of potential threats by setting up alerts for events like failed login attempts or suspicious IP addresses trying to gain entry.

 Furthermore, configuring email notifications for password changes and new user registrations will help you keep track of who has access to what aspects of your site at all times.
 Don’t forget to review these notifications regularly and act promptly if something seems amiss.
 But monitoring isn’t just about staying informed; it’s also about taking action to limit unnecessary exposure by implementing Access Restrictions.